 It often takes many drafts to find the best version of each essay.

 Finish your essays and proofread the heck out of everything.

 Don’t make an unforced error!
 Something as small as a missing apostrophe can make you look sloppy.

 Take care to attach the right documents and avoid typos.

-Best time to apply.
+The best time to apply.

 October and November

 Most law schools start to accept applications by early October and evaluate them on a rolling basis.
 There are more open spots at the beginning of the season, so early applicants have an advantage.

 That said, you shouldn’t rush.
 Take an extra week or month to develop the best possible application.